 The Direct Path – Every-day Non-Duality

 I will be giving more time in future articles to the way in which our unconscious identification with egoic parts – even identification with positive and aspirational egoic parts – locks us down energetically and prevents psychological change.
 When we approach meditation via the notion of resting as Consciousness, we have a wonderfully simple way of entering experientially into the sort of non-dual way of being that is necessary to break this deadlock, and a powerful way of facilitating the inner energetic transformation that we are seeking.

-To read the next article in this overview series – Overview Part 2 – Embodied Consciousness – click here.
+To read the next article in this two-part overview series – Overview Part 2 – Embodied Consciousness – click here.